gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** If any argument is missing, the returned function must handle it gracefully or throw an error.

 ---
 ### 7. What is a Pure Function?
-Benefits of Pure Function
+Benefits of Pure Function?
-A pure function returns the same output for the same input and has no side effects.
+A pure function returns the same output for the same input and has no side effects and it does not modify any external state or data.

 **Benefits:** Easier to test, debug, and cache.

 **Edge case:** If a function modifies external variables or DOM, it’s not pure even if output seems predictable.

 ---
 ### 8. What is Closure?
-Explain with an Example
+Explain with an Example?
 A closure gives access to an outer function’s scope from an inner function even after the outer function has executed.

 ```javascript
 function outer() {